DynamoProtocol/Documentation/actions/action-types.md

-## actions/action-types.md

----

-description: Detailed overview of each action type and their specific capabilities
----

 # 📊 Action Types

 Dynamo AI offers three main categories of actions, each optimized for specific types of tasks.
 Understanding these categories will help you choose the right tool for your needs.